-The historic towns of Rochford and Rayleigh, are well served with shops and amenities and contain several buildings of historic interest, including a rare 18th century Dutch Cottage, the 12th century Old House and a recently restored Mill dating from c.1800.
+The historic towns of Rochford and Rayleigh, are well served with shops and amenities and contain several buildings of historic interest, including a rare 18th century Dutch Cottage, the 12th century Old House and a recently restored, 17th century Mill.
 Rochford town centre is one of the few remaining examples of a medieval cross street pattern in the UK, and Rayleigh has the remains of a motte and bailey castle.
 Ashingdon Church, built on the site of the Battle of Assandun, dates from the 11th century.